Sign in

 By Jill Brooke

-As the Times wrote, &#;Sprawling, towering, flamboyant installations of faux flowers and leaves are fast becoming a new hallmark of restaurant design, the florid successor to past fixations like open kitchens, Mason jars and those cordless lamps.
-In the last few years, they&#;ve sprung up across the United States and in cities like London, Paris, Toronto and Lagos, Nigeria.
-They form soaring arches, climb up dining room walls and send their tendrils deep into social media, where they brighten many a weekend-brunch post.&#;
+As reported by the Times, "Sprawling, towering, flamboyant installations of faux flowers and leaves are fast becoming a new hallmark of restaurant design, the florid successor to past fixations like open kitchens, Mason jars, and cordless lamps.
+In recent years, they have emerged across the United States and cities like London, Paris, Toronto, and Lagos, Nigeria.
+These displays create soaring arches, ascend dining room walls, and flourish deep into social media, transforming many weekend brunch posts."

-Sabir Taheraly, managing partner of Jamali Garden in New York City, which started out in providing vases, gardening supplies and design-friendly event items to New York&#;s flower market, sees another reason for the faux flower popularity.
-Sure, Taheraly says, the pandemic increased public desire for flowers, creating 20 million new gardeners.
-But in that time frame, prices also increased for fresh flowers and impacted supply chains.
+Sabir Taheraly, managing partner of Jamali Garden in New York City, which initially began by providing vases and gardening supplies to New York's floral market, clarifies another reason behind the popularity of faux flowers.
+"The pandemic heightened public interest in flowers, resulting in 20 million new gardeners," Taheraly explains.
+Yet, simultaneously, fresh flower costs skyrocketed, impacting supply chains.

-&#;Prices of fresh flowers have quadrupled, and some varieties aren&#;t easily available,&#; he points out. &#;It used to be that you could pay $10 for a bouquet that is now $25.
-Our collection [of faux flowers] mimics the real flower look, making them an ideal solution.&#;
+"Prices of fresh flowers have quadrupled, and some varieties are no longer readily available," he adds.
+"A bouquet that used to cost $10 is now $25.
+Our collection [of faux flowers] beautifully mimics the real thing, making them a perfect choice."

-&#;You have such variety of colors nowadays,&#; adds Brenda LaManna, founder and president of Damselfly Florals & Events, which has locations throughout New York City as well as in White Plains, N.Y., and Wilton, Conn.
-LaManna is known for eschewing plastic for biodegradable packaging.
+"There’s an incredible variety of colors available today," adds Brenda LaManna, founder and president of Damselfly Florals & Events, with locations throughout New York City, as well as in White Plains, N.Y., and Wilton, Conn.
+LaManna is recognized for her commitment to sustainable practices, opting for biodegradable packaging over plastic.

-It&#;s not an oxymoron to appreciate faux, which lasts forever, and focus more on waste from packaging.
-For me personally, I am such a faux flower fan that I will sprinkle faux Zinnia and peonies in my boxwoods during the winter months for a pop of outside color to lift my spirits.
-I decorate planters of hyacinths with faux petite Forsythia to fill it out.
-The English actor John Barrie once said, &#;God gave us memory so that we might have roses in December.&#; But now flowers don&#;t have to be only a memory, regardless of season.
+It’s not contradictory to appreciate faux flowers, which are durable, while enhancing mindfulness regarding packaging waste.
+Personally, I adore faux flowers so much that I sprinkle faux Zinnias and Peonies in my boxwoods during winter for a splash of color to cheer me up.
+I also adorn pots of Hyacinths with faux petite Forsythias to give them a fuller appearance.
+The English actor John Barrie once remarked, "God gave us memory so that we might have roses in December."
+But today, flowers need not be merely nostalgic, regardless of the season.

-Furthermore, the faux-flower trend has dovetailed at a time when the manufacturing possibilities offer a better product. &#;It is now often hard to tell the difference between the real and the artificial,&#; says Mary Ragon, founder of Ragon House, a distributor of high-quality permanent botanicals, home décor and furnishings, decorative accessories and more based in Bolivar, Ohio. &#;So many of the current artificial florals are crafted by hand with a great attention to detail, life-like textures and realistic colors.&#;
+Moreover, the faux-flower trend coincides with advancements in manufacturing that yield superior products.
+"It is now often hard to differentiate between the real and the artificial," says Mary Ragon, founder of Ragon House, a distributor of high-quality permanent botanicals and home decor based in Bolivar, Ohio.
+"Many of today’s artificial florals are crafted by hand, with exceptional attention to detail, lifelike textures, and realistic colors."

 Ragon House